chocolatey/choco/docs/generated/CommandsInstall.md

 **NOTE:** Any package name ending with .config is considered a 'packages.config' file.
 Please see https://bit.ly/packages_config

+**NOTE:** [Chocolatey Pro](https://chocolatey.org/compare) / Business builds on top of a great open source experience with quite a few features that enhance the your use of the community package repository (when using Pro), and really enhance the Chocolatey experience all around.
+If you are an organization looking for a better ROI, look no further than Business - automatic package creation from installer files, automatic recompile support, runtime malware protection, private CDN download cache, synchronize with Programs and Features, etc - https://chocolatey.org/compare.

 ## Examples

     choco install sysinternals